ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-extend-ballerina.md

 ## Learning More About Writing Compiler Extensions

-The example we considered in this how-to guide is a basic compiler extension.
+The example considered in this how-to guide is a basic compiler extension.
 If you are looking for something which goes beyond this, take a look at the compiler extensions written for generating Docker and Kubernetes artifacts.